SkypLabs/pyhdlcontroller/README.rst

-HDLC controller written in Python and based on the `python4yahdlc <https://github.com/SkypLabs/python4yahdlc>`__ Python module to encode and decode HDLC frames.
+HDLC controller written in Python and based on the `python4yahdlc <https://github.com/SkypLabs/python4yahdlc>`__ Python module to encode and decode the HDLC frames.

 Installation
 ============